werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

  1. Release name.
  2. Kubernetes namespace.

-Environment is a required parameter for deploy and should be specified either with option `--env` or automatically determined for the used CI system, see [more info about integration with CI systems](#TODO).
+Environment is a required parameter for deploy and should be specified either with option `--env` or automatically determined for the used CI system, see [more info about plugging werf into CI systems]({{ site.baseurl }}/documentation/reference/plugging_into_cicd/overview.html).
 Werf currently support only [Gitlab CI environments integration](#integration-with-gitlab).

 #### Integration with Gitlab